South Australian Literary Societies' Union: Tournaments

 Early in 1883 several of these "self-improvement" bodies resolved to have a tournament to test their various literary skills on stage before an audience.

 Preliminary contests for the "impromptu speaking" and "elocution" sections were held some weeks prior to reduce the number of contestants to a workable half-dozen.

 Original poetry and essay (on the subject "Federation of the Australian Colonies") were judged weeks beforehand.

 It was a condition of entry that debating partisan politics and sectarian religion was forbidden on penalty of disqualification.

 Thanks to some excellent organisation and the willing participation of some very distinguished public figures, the competition, held 16 August 1883 at the Adelaide Town Hall, where fifteen societies were represented, was deemed a success, though the standard of judging was questioned, and a useful profit realised and shared between the Children's Hospital and the Home for Incurables.

 Associations represented in the competition were: Adelaide Young Men's Society, North Adelaide Young Men's Society, Pirie Street Young Men's Society, Trinity Young Men's Society, St. John's Young Men's Society, Port Adelaide Young Men's Society, Norwood Social and Literary Club, St. Andrew's Young Men's Society, Caledonian Literary Society, St. Bartholomew's Young Men's Society, Hindmarsh Young Men's Society, Archer Street Young Men's Society, Unitarian Young Men's Society, Glenelg Literary Association, and the Hindmarsh Literary Association.
 Prominent among the instigators were W. H. Selway and T. H. Smeaton Claims by W. D. Ponder that the concept was his were refuted by George Hussey.

 The Union was founded in September 1883 as a conference of 16 literary societies.

 The Union's first official tournament (or competition as they were thenceforth titled) was held in the Adelaide Town Hall on 12 September 1884 and followed a similar format.
 Participating societies were the Kent Town Mutual Improvement Association, Adelaide Young Men's Society, Norwood Literary Society, St. Andrew's Young Men's Society, Pirie-street Literary Association, Glenelg Literary Association, Unitarian Young Men's Society, Y.M.C.A.
 Literary Society.
 Judges included Sir Henry Ayers, the Hon.
 R. A. Tarlton and Dr. E. C. Stirling.
 The poetry section was won and read by a female, Though ostensibly all-male, several of the Union's member societies admitted women as associate members.

+The prize was an illuminated certificate, selected by competition.
+In 1895 the chosen work was by Frank Bartels.